 - If you are a health service provider with a poor online experience for your patients, there are a few very important aspects you must take into account.

-- Your patients want easy access of contacting you, scheduling appointments, and getting the information they need.
+- Your patients want an easy way to contact you, schedule appointments and to get the information they need.

-- And here is how you can improve their online experience for better customer relationship.
+- Learn how you can improve your customers' online experience for better customer relationships and patient care.

 All too often we’re presented with a series of clunky interactions via older websites that are either not mobile-optimised or intuitive.
 In most instances, we’re asked to fill in a form to be called back or asked to navigate to 3rd party providers that manage bookings.
 So, what should you do to improve the booking experience?